fhmwg/current-tags/stage1.md

 - approximate dates
 - date ranges (for depictions of events that covered multiple days)
 - dates before 0001-01-01
-- dates with time information but without tome zone information
+- dates with time information but without time zone information

 ### 3.1.4.
 Event   <a name="3.1.4"></a>